albertotav/raizen-data-engineering-test/README.md

-# raizen-data-engineering-test
+# Solution to Data Engineering Test

-My solution to the Data Engineering Test by Raízen Analytics
+This is my particular attempt to solve to the Data Engineering Test created by Raízen Analytics.